ahmed-khaled123/-Trip-Duration-Prediction---Regression-Project-/README.md

 | store_and_fwd_flag | Y if buffered offline and forwarded later; N otherwise |
 | trip_duration | Target – duration in seconds |

-> Adapt names in the notebook or `src/data/dataset.py` if your dataset differs.

 ## 🧰 Setup

 Requirements: Python 3.9+, pip, Jupyter, VS Code (optional).